Shikakiben/appstore-electron/README.md

 # AM-AppStore
 **AM-AppStore** is an Electron-based application that serves as a graphical App Store for [AM](https://github.com/ivan-hc/AM).
-"AM"/"AppMan" is a set of scripts and modules for installing, updating, and managing AppImage packages and other portable formats on Linux.
+“AM”/“AppMan” is a set of scripts and modules for installing, updating, and managing AppImage packages and other portable formats on Linux.

 ⚠️ **This project is not yet functional: it is under development and some features may not work or may be incomplete.**
-   **all the credit go to [Ivan](https://github.com/ivan-hc) for his amazing work! , im no dev and using IA for this GUI app.**
+   **ALL credit goes to [Ivan](https://github.com/ivan-hc) for his amazing work!
+I only make the GUI and I use AI.**
 ---

 ## Features